westonstearns/Kaggle-Python-Tutorial/chapter2.md

 *** =hint

 When making the `test_features` array make sure that you include the same features in the same order as you did with the train data.
-To initidate the submition DataFrame simply select the `PassengerId` from the `test` data.
-Then add the column with predications.
+To initiate the submission DataFrame simply select the `PassengerId` from the `test` data.
+Then add the column with predictions.

 *** =pre_exercise_code